From The Grindhouse Cinema Database

 As Monica Rivers, the Grand Dame Mistress of Ceremonies and owner of the traveling Rivers Circus (footage of the real Billy Smart Traveling Circus is used as a backdrop) Joan Crawford is a leggy, leotard-clad, bun-head: an over the top chain smoker whose got a penchant for handsome men and a I-can-do-it-better-than-you work ethic.

 And her work ethic, we’re told, has kept her floundering traveling show afloat.
 Currently, there’s a problem at hand: circus folk are being met with unusual and violent deaths.
 As the film opens we see a tight rope performer’s rope snap.
 The result: the performer plummets thirty feet as the severed rope loops around his neck and hangs him in mid air!
 His dead body swings back and forth in front of a horrified live audience.
 Other unusual deaths follow.
-Circus manager Dorango (Michael Gough of Konga, Dracula, The Phantom of The Opera) gets a tent spike tapped through his skull.
+Circus manager Dorango (Michael Gough of Konga, Horror of Dracula, The Phantom of the Opera 1962) gets a tent spike tapped through his skull.
 A dancer participating in a “Woman Sawed in Half” circus routine—really gets sawed in half.
 And a high wire performer gets a knife in his back and becomes impaled on a sea of strategically placed bayonets.

 So who is exacting these gruesome murders?
 Is it Monica?
 Some say she’s got the motive; after all, since the news of the murders, there hasn’t been an empty seat in the tent.
 Perhaps it’s newcomer Frank (Ty Hardin), a handsome and often shirtless tight rope walker who just happens to show up the same day the star tight rope act met his untimely death.
 Frank’s response to the accident: “Yeah, I saw him hanging around!”
 Or is it hard drinking party girl Matilda (Diana Dors of Hammerhead, Baby Love, Adventures of a Private Eye), a woman whom Monica dresses down memorably: “You slut!
 You miserable ingrate!
 I fetched you out of the sewer!”
 Others cowering under the Big Top include Monica’s devoted teenage daughter Angela (Judy Geeson of Inseminoid, Adventures of a Taxi Driver, It Happened At Nightmare Inn) and Superintendent Brooks (Robert Hardy of Demons of the Mind, Psychomania), the man charged with cracking the case.